tigattack/blog.tiga.tech/content/posts/veeamnotify/index.md

 # Manual Install Instructions

-If you're not here for manual installation instructions, I suggest you have a look at some of the simpler installation methods in the [VeeamNotify wiki](https://github.com/tigattack/VeeamNotify/wiki).
+If you're not here for manual installation instructions, I suggest you have a look at some simpler installation methods in the [VeeamNotify wiki](https://github.com/tigattack/VeeamNotify/wiki).

 {{< alert "circle-info" >}}
 I will keep these instructions updated and in-line with current release as much as possible, but if something is out of date then please submit an issue in the [GitHub repository](https://github.com/tigattack/VeeamNotify).